isomerpages/imsilver/_stay-healthy-go-digital/0-overview.md

 ![image](/images/stay-healthy-go-digital/SHGD-logoFC.png)

-#### Learn Online

 ![image](/images/learn-online/overview/learn-online-overview.jpg)

 Upgrade yourself with the following learning guides and resources!
-Learn how you can communicate online, stay safe online and even put your digital readiness to the test with a simple quiz!
+Learn how you can shop, bank, communicate and stay safe online and even put your digital readiness to the test with a simple quiz!

 <table>
 <tr><td><a href="https://imsilver.imda.gov.sg/learn-digital-skills/learn-online/online-shopping/" target="_blank">Online shopping learning guides</a></td>